ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 You can define a set of variables in a config file templating form.
 The resulting config file will be deployed on the runtime under the provided target file path.
 You can define runtime secrets in this step as well.

+#### Syntax

 The config file templating is using the golang template engine for rendering the provided files.
 Therefore, you could insert your data by putting it inside curly braces (`{{ expression }}`).
 In most cases it will be enough to place a reference to the variable at the desired place inside your config file e.g. `{{ .secrets.key }}` or `{{ .runtime.key }}`.
 If you want to learn more about the syntax you could check out the [golang documentation](https://pkg.go.dev/text/template).
 Additionally, the [sprig functions](http://masterminds.github.io/sprig/ ) were installed if you need some more complex methods.

+#### Database

 If you wish to set up a MariaDB, Deploy Now defines a set of keys, whose values are prefixed with `.runtime.db`.
 These variables contain the database user (`.runtime.db.user`) and password (`.runtime.db.password`) as well as the host (`.runtime.db.host`) and the database name (`.runtime.db.name`).
 The values of these variables will be dynamically set during the deployment.
 Database variables are stored internally in Deploy Now and cannot be accessed via GitHub secrets.

+#### Send mail account

+If you wish, Deploy Now creates a mail account for you that you can use to send mails from scripts.
+The credentials of the mail account will be stored in your GitHub secrets and can be referenced in the config file via `{{.secrets.IONOS_MAIL_HOST}}`.
+Keep in mind that secrets are only available at runtime if you list them in the render templates step of your [GitHub Actions workflow](https://docs.ionos.space/docs/github-actions-customization/).

+#### App URL

 Some apps may require the url they are running on.
 This value can be accessed by using the key `.runtime.app_url`.